 Pancakes are a go-to breakfast comfort food, but their calorie count may not fall in line with your health goals, especially if you smother them in butter and syrup before devouring.
 The good news is you can control pancake calories by keeping your portions small and being mindful of your toppings.

-A single small plain pancake has under 100 calories, but if you add fruit into the batter and butter and syrup before serving, you can easily make your breakfast closer to 350 calories.
+A single small plain pancake has under 100 calories, but if you add fruit or chocolate chips into the batter and butter and syrup before serving, you can easily make your breakfast closer to 350 calories.
 While this isn't too high as far as calories go, it's not the most nutrient-dense breakfast you can pick.

 Basic Pancake Nutrition

 Pancake calories and basic pancake nutrition can vary widely depending on many different factors, like whether you use a prepared mix or you follow your own recipe instead.
-The calories will also depend on whether you eat your pancakes plain or add in things like blueberries, bananas, nuts or even some extra sweetener.
+The calories will also depend on if you eat your pancakes plain or add in things like blueberries, bananas, nuts or even some extra sweetener.

-Calories in Syrup
+Calories in Syrup and Butter

 What's Healthier: Waffles or Pancakes?

-You can make healthier versions of your pancakes and waffles by opting for a homemade recipe instead of using a prepackaged mix that likely has artificial ingredients and more sugar than you need.
-There are a lot of pancake and waffle recipes out there that utilize gluten-free flours and whole ingredients instead of artificial ones.
+- Skip the refined flours: There are many pancake recipes out there that use whole-grain flours and whole-food ingredients.
 If you can eat gluten, the Cleveland Clinic recommends using whole-wheat flour and oats in place of processed, all-purpose flour to up the fiber and protein content.